 The City of La Porte offers numerous incentives for businesses who are considering locating in La Porte.
-To learn more, please contact the Economic Development Coordinator at (281) 470-5016.
+To learn more, please contact Scott D. Livingston, Economic Development Coordinator for the City of La Porte at (281) 470-5016 and e-mail.

 The City of La Porte offers ad valorem tax abatements for new construction of the following qualifying facilities within the City’s corporate limits: